Volunteer – Lead – Learn

 - Wear season-appropriate clothing and dress in layers

-- Closed-toe shoes are highly recommended
+- Closed-toe shoes are required

 - We have honey bees!
 A volunteer has never been stung, but please notify the CG Manager if you are allergic.
 Bring any medication you may require.

-Crops in the Campus Garden
+Common Crops in the Campus Garden

 Annual Crops are generally sorted by Cool Season (spring and fall) and Warm Season (summer).
 The Campus Garden also grows a number of Perennial Crops and flowers.
 Most importantly we grow Cover Crops every season.
 These annual plants are grown densely and terminated before they set seed.
 Cover crops protect and improve our soil in many ways.